This is an abbreviated list of our FAQs. Access the full list available on our CONNECT page: Procurement | OCA: FAQs.

 NOTE: The delegation for CONTRACTS is separate and different from delegations/authorizations for budgetary Chart of Accounts or DeptIds.

-Requests for Rush/Priority processing will be accommodated on a case-by-case basis.
+Requests for rush or priority processing may be accommodated on a case-by-case basis; however, expedited review cannot be guaranteed.

 Only individuals who have been formally delegated contract signature authority in writing by the UNT System Board of Regents, the UNT System Chancellor, or a campus President (or their designee) are authorized to sign contracts.